ehsan18t/interdocs/docs/dbms/ch3-modeling.md

     * Attributes: CourseID (Primary Key), CourseTitle, Credits, ProfessorID (Foreign Key to Professor)
 * **Resolving M:N Relationship:** Students and Courses have a many-to-many relationship.
 We create a new "linking" table.
     * **Enrollment Entity:** A new table with a composite primary key of (StudentID, CourseID).
 It might also have an attribute like `Grade`.

+> **Analogy:** The conceptual model is a subway map—clearly labelled stops and lines.
+The logical model is the timetable, adding detail about departures and connections.
+The physical model is the actual tracks, switches, and signal systems that make trains run.

 ```mermaid
 erDiagram